Jephuff/eslint-plugin-function-return-assigned-name/README.md

-# `eslint-plugin-returned-react-hooks`
+# `eslint-plugin-function-return-assigned-name`

-This ESLint plugin enforces rules for functions that return [React Hooks](https://reactjs.org/docs/hooks-intro.html)
+This ESLint plugin enforces rules for variable names that a functions return value is assigned to. an example usage is for a function that returns a React Hook and needs to be assigne to a variable starting with `use` [React Hooks](https://reactjs.org/docs/hooks-intro.html)

 ## Installation